adryyy/woocommerce-products-carousel-all-in-one/readme.txt

 WooCommerce Products Carousel all in one is a widget and shortcode generator to show new, featured or popular products in carousel by Owl Carousel engine
 == Description ==

-**WooCommerce Products Carousel all in one** will allow you to create custom shortcode, or add widget that display carousel of WooCommerce products (new, featured or popular).
+**WooCommerce Products Carousel all in one** allows you inserting the product carousel (recommended, newest or bestsellers) from the store based on the WooCommerce.
+The plugin offers rich parameters of carousel display and entry information, and provides better support for mobile devices.

 = Requires =
 * WooCommerce 2.0.x